Composite Enclaves: Towards Disaggregated Trusted Execution: Limitations

+\paragraph{Remote Attacker Model} As mentioned in \Cref{sec:problemStatement:attackerModel}, we only consider a remote adversary throughout this paper.
+For some use-cases it is impossible to consider a local phyiscal adversary who could, for example, change the environment that is measured via a sensor.
+However, this fundamental limit does not apply to more sophisticated \sphw such as accelerators.
+In this case, our proposal could be extended by two hardware modifications to cope with a phyiscal adversary: First, the CPU needs to support memory encryption and integrity, a typical mechanism that many TEEs already employ~\cite{sgx,kaplan2016amdmemencryption,suh2003aegis}.
+Second, the communication channel between \sphw and the CPU, i.e., the bus, must provide confidentiality and integrity.
+Existing proposals from industry and academia~\cite{gueron2016memoryencrpytion,kaplan2016amdmemencryption,suh2003aegis} indicate that such encryption capabilities are feasible and might become available in the near future.

-The number of PMP entries in the RISC-V privilege specification is limited to 16.
-This makes sense if one considers the overhead of such entries on the size of a processor.
-The downsides of such a low number of PMP entries lies in the number of enclaves and respective shared memory regions that may co-exist at a time on a system.
-At the moment this means that with one shared memory region per enclave, only $N-2/2$ enclaves may exist at a time (for 16 entries that would be 7 enclaves).
-However, we stress that the isolation of enclaves can also be achieved using the memory management unit in a similar fashion as Intel SGX~\cite{costan2016intel} or Sanctum~\cite{costan2016sanctum}\footnote{There are efforts towards the hypervisor extension in RISC-V that would allow MMU based isolation without non-standard modifications.}.
-In this way, the maximum number of enclaves is not constrained.
-We also note that MMU based isolation can also easily be extended to shared memory ranges.
+\paragraph{Limited Number of PMP Entries} The number of PMP entries in the RISC-V privilege specification is limited to 16 (an extension to 64 is in discussion).
+This limits the number of \nameenclave{}s and shared memory regions that may coexist on a system.
+Assuming one shared memory region per \nameenclave{}, at most $(N-2)/2$ \nameenclave{}s can exist at a time (16 entries support 7 \nameenclave{}s).
+However, isolation of \nameenclave{}s could also be achieved using the memory management unit (MMU) in a similar fashion as Intel SGX~\cite{costan2016intel}.
+MMU-based isolation can also easily be extended to shared memory ranges and remove any limitation on the maximum number of \nameenclave{}s.